Azure/reliable-web-app-pattern-java/apply-pattern.md

 ### Use the circuit-breaker pattern

 You should pair the retry pattern with the circuit breaker pattern.
 The circuit breaker pattern handles faults that aren't transient.
 The goal is to prevent an application from repeatedly invoking a service that is clearly faulted.
 It releases the application and avoids wasting CPU cycles so the application retains its performance integrity for end users.
-For more information, see the circuit breaker pattern.
+For more information, see the [circuit breaker pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker).

-*Reference implementation:* This pattern is forthcoming.

 ## Security